OpenMobileAlliance/oma-knowledge-base-PPRD-mirror/content/8.guidelines/2.components/sh-avatar.md

 #### Attribute Descriptions

-**wrapper**
+_**wrapper**_

-**Value**: "grid grid-cols-2 gap-4 p-4 mx-auto"
+  **Value**: "grid grid-cols-2 gap-4 p-4 mx-auto w-fit"

   **Description**: This defines the overall styling for the container holding the avatar elements.
-The value "grid grid-cols-2 gap-4 p-4 mx-auto" indicates that the wrapper uses a CSS grid layout with two columns, has a gap of 4 units between grid items, padding of 4 units, and centers the container horizontally with mx-auto.
+The value "grid grid-cols-2 gap-4 p-4 mx-auto w-fit" indicates that the wrapper uses a CSS grid layout with two columns, has a gap of 4 units between grid items, padding of 4 units, and centers the container horizontally with mx-auto and its width is set to fit the content.

-**avatar**
+_**avatar**_

-**Value**: "grayscale justify-self-end tracking-widest rounded-full size-48" **Description**: This specifies styles for the avatar image.
+  **Value**: "grayscale justify-self-end tracking-widest rounded-full size-48"

+  **Description**: This specifies styles for the avatar image.
 The value "grayscale justify-self-end tracking-widest rounded-full size-48" includes a grayscale effect, right-aligned positioning within the grid (justify-self-end), widest possible letter spacing (tracking-widest), a rounded shape (rounded-full), and a size of 48 units.

-**base**
+_**base**_

   **Value**: ""

   **Description**: This is an empty placeholder for additional base styles that can be customized if needed.

-**name**
+_**name**_

-**Value**: "text-3xl font-bold grow text-pink-500 bottom-0"
+  **Value**: "text-3xl font-bold grow text-oma-500 bottom-0"

   **Description**: This defines the styling for the text displaying the person's name.
-The value "text-3xl font-bold grow text-pink-500 bottom-0" indicates a large font size (text-3xl), bold font weight (font-bold), flexible growth within the container (grow), pink color (text-pink-500), and positioning at the bottom of its container (bottom-0).
+The value "text-3xl font-bold grow text-oma-500 bottom-0" indicates a large font size (text-3xl), bold font weight (font-bold), flexible growth within the container (grow), oma color (text-oma-500), and positioning at the bottom of its container (bottom-0).

-**role**
+_**role**_

   **Value**: "text-lg font-semibold text-black dark:text-white -mt-4"

   **Description**: This specifies the styling for the text displaying the role or position of the person.
 The value "text-lg font-semibold text-black dark:text-white -mt-4" includes a medium-large font size (text-lg), semi-bold font-weight (font-semibold), black text color (text-black) that switches to white in dark mode (dark:text-white), and a top margin of -4 units (-mt-4).

-**company**
+_**company**_

   **Value**: "text-lg text-gray-500 tracking-widest -mt-5"

   **Description**: This defines the styling for the text displaying the company name.
 The value "text-lg text-gray-500 tracking-widest -mt-5" includes a medium-large font size (text-lg), gray color (text-gray-500), widest possible letter spacing (tracking-widest), and a top margin of -5 units (-mt-5).

-**socials**
+_**socials**_

   **Value**: "flex text-5xl -mx-1 -mt-2"

   **Description**: This specifies the styling for the container holding social media icons.
 The value "flex text-5xl -mx-1 -mt-2" indicates a flexible box layout (flex), large icon size (text-5xl), horizontal margin of -1 unit (-mx-1), and top margin of -2 units (-mt-2).

-**icon**
+_**icon**_

   **Value**: "transition-transform transform hover:-translate-y-1 dark:text-white duration-400"

   **Description**: This defines the styling for individual social media icons.
 The value "transition-transform transform hover:-translate-y-1 dark:text-white duration-400" includes a smooth transformation transition (transition-transform), translation transformation (transform), upward translation on hover (hover:-translate-y-1), white color in dark mode (dark:text-white), and a transition duration of 400ms (duration-400).

-**default**
+_**default**_

   **Value**: {}

   **Description**: This object is intended to hold any default Tailwind CSS values that might be used as fallback or initial styles.

   These style properties ensure that the ShAvatar component is visually appealing and flexible, allowing for a wide range of customization to meet specific design requirements.